-May 31, 2021 May 31, 2020

 Convertible debenture in the principal amount of \$4,000,000 (the "U.S. Convertible Debenture 1") dated October 31, 2018, which bears interest, payable quarterly, at a rate of 8% per annum, with interest during the first eighteen months following issuance being payable by increasing the then-outstanding principal amount of the U.S. Convertible Debenture 1.
-The U.S. Convertible Debenture 1 matures on a date that is three years following issuance.
-The U.S. Convertible Debenture 1 is convertible Debenture 1 matures on a date that is three years following issuance.
-The U.S. Convertible Debenture 1 is convertible Debenture Units (the "Convertible Debenture Units") at a conversion price of \$0.80 per Convertible Debenture Unit.
-Each Convertible Debenture Unit consists of (i) one share of the Company's common stock, and (ii) one-half of one warrant, with each warrant exercisable for three years to purchase a share of common stock at a price of \$1.10.
+The U.S. Convertible Debenture I was to mature on a date that was three years following issuance.
+The U.S. Convertible Debenture 1 was convertible into units (the "Convertible Debenture Units") at a conversion price of \$0.80 per Convertible Debenture Unit.
+Each Convertible Debenture Unit consisted of (i) one share of the Company's common stock, and (ii) one-half of one warrant, with each warrant exercisable for three years to purchase a share of common stock at a price of \$1.10.
 The value of the warrants will be recorded when the issuance becomes probable.
-On July 26, 2019, U.S. Convertible Debenture 1 was amended such that, should the Company issue or sell common stock or equity securities convertible into common stock at a price less than the conversion price of the U.S. Convertible Debenture 1, the conversion price of U.S. Convertible Debenture 1 will be reduced to such issuance price, and the exercise price of the warrant issuable in connection with U.S. Convertible Debenture 1 will be exercisable at a price equal to 137.5% of the adjusted conversion price at the time of conversion.
+On July 26, 2019, U.S. Convertible Debenture 1 was amended such that, should the Company issue or sell common stock or equity securities convertible into common stock at a price less than the conversion price of the U.S. Convertible Debenture 1, the conversion price of U.S. Convertible Debenture 1 would be reduced to such issuance price, and the exercise price of the warrant issuable in connection with U.S. Convertible Debenture 1 would be exercisable at a price equal to 137.5% of the adjusted conversion price at the time of conversion.
 The U.S. Convertible Debenture 1 has other features, such as mandatory conversion in the event the common stock trades at a particular price over a specified period of time and required redemption in the event of a "Change in Control" of the Company.
-The U.S. Convertible Debenture 1 is an unsecured obligations of the Company and ranks pari passu in right of payment of principal and interest with all other unsecured obligations of the Company.
-The Company recorded a 4,504,457 4.504.457
+The U.S. Convertible Debenture 1 is an unsecured obligation of the Company and ranks pari passu in right of payment of principal and interest with all other unsecured obligations of the Company.
+The Company recorded a discount in the amount of \$3,254,896 on the U.S. Convertible Debenture 1.
+During the years ended May 31, 2022 and 2021, \$0 and \$1,537,034 of this discount was charged to operations, respectively.
+During the years ended May 31, 2022 and 2021, the Company accrued interest in the amounts of \$360,357 and \$360,357 on the U.S. Convertible Debenture 1, respectively.
+During the years ended May 31, 2022 and 2021, the Company made interest payments in the amounts of \$360,357 and \$330,327, respectively.
+On April 15, 2021, the U.S. Convertible Debenture 1 was amended as follows: (i) the conversion price of the debenture was reduced to \$0.30 per unit; and (ii) the maturity date was extended from October 31, 2021 to October 31, 2022.
+This amendment was accounted for as an extinguishment of debt, and the Company recorded a loss in the amount of \$2,038,803 during the year ended May 31, 2021 in connection with this amendment.

-.,00.,107 .,00.,107

-7.20